Roy McFarland

-Roy Leslie McFarland (born 5 April 1948) is an English former football manager and former player.
+Roy Leslie McFarland (born 5 April 1948) is an English former football manager and player.
 With Derby County, he played 442 league games, helping him to earn 28 caps for England.

+Born in Liverpool, McFarland developed his skills at Tranmere Rovers, before stints at Derby County and Bradford City.
+Under the management duo of Brian Clough and Peter Taylor, he was instrumental in Derby County's ascendancy to the First Division in 1969, subsequently leading them to league triumphs in 1972 and 1975, albeit his contribution was limited in the latter due to injury.
+Internationally, McFarland represented England, earning 28 caps and participating in notable matches, including a contentious encounter with Poland's Włodzimierz Lubański in 1973.

+Transitioning to management, McFarland began as player-manager at Bradford City in 1981, guiding them to promotion from the Fourth Division.
+His managerial career spanned several clubs, including Derby County, Bolton Wanderers, Cambridge United, Torquay United, Chesterfield, and a caretaker role at Burton Albion, where he led them to Football League promotion.
+McFarland's influence extended beyond coaching, culminating in his appointment to the Derby County board of directors in 2017.

 Playing career

 Born in Liverpool, McFarland was a player for Tranmere Rovers, Derby County and Bradford City.
 He represented England at full international level.
 Brian Clough and Peter Taylor signed him for Derby on 25 August 1967, three months after taking charge at Derby County, when they were rebuilding a side to gain promotion to the first division.

 He was famous during the late 1960s and 1970s as a central defender in the Derby side which won promotion to the First Division in 1969 and followed this success with two league titles; the first under Clough in 1972 and the second under Dave Mackay in 1975, though injury meant he was only able to make four appearances during the latter campaign.
 He also won 28 caps for England.

 He is noted for having the earliest known booking for time wasting when he humorously kicked the ball out of play after Derby had taken the lead against Liverpool in a game Derby were very unlikely to win.

 McFarland had been deemed responsible for putting Włodzimierz Lubański, Poland's best striker at the time, out of football for two years after an apparent poor tackle damaged Lubański's cruciate ligament during a World Cup qualifying match in June 1973.
 Lubanski missed the 1974 FIFA World Cup where Poland captured third place, but recently Lubanski himself wrote in his memoirs published in Poland that his leg was injured without McFarland's involvement as a result of an earlier injury and resultant insufficient preparation for the big game.

-He came on for a short substitute appearance in a benefit match for Ted McMinn at Pride Park on 1 May 2006 against Rangers.
-The game finished 3–3.